davide-marchi/Char-RNN-PyTorch/README.md

 ## Acknowledgements
+This code is a fork from [Char-RNN-PyTorch](https://github.com/nikhilbarhate99/Char-RNN-PyTorch) by [Nikhil Barhate](https://github.com/nikhilbarhate99).
-This code is based on the [char-rnn](https://github.com/karpathy/char-rnn) and [min-char-rnn](https://gist.github.com/karpathy/d4dee566867f8291f086) code by Andrej Karpathy, which is in turn based on Oxford University Machine Learning class [practical 6](https://github.com/oxford-cs-ml-2015/practical6), which is in turn based on [learning to execute](https://github.com/wojciechz/learning_to_execute) code from Wojciech Zaremba.
+His code is based on the [char-rnn](https://github.com/karpathy/char-rnn) and [min-char-rnn](https://gist.github.com/karpathy/d4dee566867f8291f086) code by Andrej Karpathy, which is in turn based on Oxford University Machine Learning class [practical 6](https://github.com/oxford-cs-ml-2015/practical6), which is in turn based on [learning to execute](https://github.com/wojciechz/learning_to_execute) code from Wojciech Zaremba.